bosonic-labs/b-selectable/README.md

 $ npm install --save b-collapsible
 ```

-Otherwise, you can download and include in your HTML file the builded CSS & JS files, alongside with Bosonic runtime and polyfills, as described in the [Getting Started](http://bosonic.github.io/getting-started.html) guide.
+Otherwise, you can download and include in your HTML file the builded CSS & JS files, alongside with Bosonic polyfills, as described in the [Getting Started](http://bosonic.github.io/getting-started.html) guide.

 ## Usage